Skip to main content

 Link copied!

-To create or edit a content type schema, choose "Content type schemas" from the development menu in the Dynamic Content app.
-If the Development menu is not shown, contact your Custom Success Manager to ensure that you have the required permissions.
+To create or edit a schema, choose "Content type schemas" from the "Development" menu in Dynamic Content.

 Content type schemas are available from the development menu